Uganda Hockey Association

 The Uganda Hockey Association is the governing body of field hockey in Uganda.
 It is affiliated to IHF International Hockey Federation and AHF African Hockey Federation.
 The headquarters of the Association are in Kampala, Uganda.

 Philip Wafula Mulindo is the President of Uganda Hockey Association and Stanley Tamale is the General Secretary.

+Some of the National Hockey Calendar events include: